Los Angeles TV crew injured in SUV crash, driver arrested

 The SUV crashed into a glass storefront on West Hollywood Boulevard around 3 p.m., striking several pedestrians, according to the Los Angeles Fire Department.

 The reporter and photographer were among the five people taken to the hospital, the station said.
-At least four of them were considered to be in serious to critical condition, the LAFD said.
+At least four of them were initially considered to be in serious to critical condition, the LAFD said.

 All were expected to survive their injuries, Wendling said.